INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 Images on this page are our own, and made from Maltego 4.2.19 Enterprise.

 ## Disclaimer
-Please do not share outside LEA circles, this is [TLP:AMBER]
 This set of tools is provided as-is with no guaranty of accuracy.
 Check the facts before building your case on the finding from this tool.